telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

-#### Through the Component State
+### Through the Component State

 Use the component state property of the `OnStateChanged` event argument.
+This approach is applicable for the Gantt, the Grid and the TreeList, because they expose the state feature.
 For example:

 ````CS
 async Task OnStateChangedHandler(GridStateEventArgs<Product> args)